BlueprintTechnologies/Blueprint-LLM-COE/prompt-examples/midjourney-icon-designer-chatgpt-prompt.md

 ## The Solution
 Below you will find an example "super" prompt to use in ChatGPT that will transform the chat into a Midjourney prompt generator.
-Simply copy/paste the prompt below into ChatGPT...and bear witness to the goodness
+Simply copy/paste the prompt below into ChatGPT...and bear witness to the goodness.
+This prompt was created using our [EX3 prompt framework](https://github.com/BlueprintTechnologies/Blueprint-LLM-COE/blob/main/prompt-examples/LLM%20X%20-%20EX3%20Framework.pdf) as a guide.

 **Note: To give the responses from ChatGPT a bit of style, you'll see the prompt includes the 'in the style of Snoop Dogg'.
 You can can have fun with it.**